azufre451/cibio-covid/README.md

 This analyses the "Analisi" files to populate the DB with the results of each PCR plate.
 The files must be in the right format as defined by the template.

 ```
-usage: extr_data_analysis.py [-h] [--data_folder DATA_FOLDER]
+usage: extr_data_analysis.py [-h] --data_folder DATA_FOLDER
                              [--well_avoid WELL_AVOID [WELL_AVOID ...]]
                              [--platename_from_file]

 optional arguments:
   -h, --help            show this help message and exit
+  --data_folder DATA_FOLDER
-  --data_folder DATA_FOLDER 	This is the folder containing all the Analisi Escell files
+                        his is the folder containing all the Analisi Excell
+                        files.
+One file per plate.
-  --well_avoid WELL_AVOID [WELL_AVOID ...] allows to skip for certain wells in the plate.
-This is not required and it is already set for the standard use.
+  --well_avoid WELL_AVOID [WELL_AVOID ...]
+                        allows to skip for certain wells in the plate.
+This is
+                        not required and it is already set for the standard
+                        use.
+  --platename_from_file
-  --platename_from_file: allows to take the Plate Name from the filename, instead thatn from the designated cell in the template
+                        allows to take the Plate Name from the filename,
+                        instead thatn from the designated cell in the template

 ```